Is G Fuel Bad for You? The Truth About G Fuel Ingredients (Pre Workout Safe?)

 Typically added to powdered products to minimize the calorie count while increasing the amount of product there is, Maltodextrin is a filler with a low glycemic index (does not spike blood sugar much) and is easy to digest in most cases.

-Most people digest maltodextrin easily, but in one study, researchers concluded that it has similar harmful effects on the body to sucrose even though maltodextrin is non-caloric.10 It was seen to increase weight gain parallel to sucrose weight gain and similarly impaired performance on a location recognition task.
+Most people digest maltodextrin easily, but in one study, researchers concluded that it has similar harmful effects on the body to sucrose even though maltodextrin is non-caloric.14 It was seen to increase weight gain parallel to sucrose weight gain and similarly impaired performance on a location recognition task.

 That being said, in small amounts, it is unlikely for maltodextrin to be extremely harmful, but over-consumption could be bad for the body.

-Citric and Malic Acid
+Citric & Malic Acid

 Citric Acid is an organic acid that helps to preserve and add flavor to products.
 It is one of the main components of lemon juice, which doesn’t automatically make it the safest ingredient ever, but because it is naturally occurring in other fruits, and has not been shown to have negative effects, it is likely safe to consume.